arsi-atomi/ansible-iac-role-nginx/README.md

 **LICENSE** MIT License [LICENSE](LICENSE)
 **AUTHORS**
 - Arsi Atomi <arsi@atomi.sh>
+- Arsi Atomi <arsi.atomi@valtori.fi>

 Overview
 ========

 This Ansible role is designed to simplify and enhance the flexibility of Nginx management.

+This role uses only ansible.builtin.* ansible modules and openssl and nginx cli commands.

 Supported Nginx version:
 - nginx-stable from Nginx repository